Political situation Deficits in the area of democracy and the rule of law

 Democracy and human rights

 The country's democratic development has so far not kept pace with its socioeconomic development.
 Freedom of opinion, freedom of the media and freedom of association are severely restricted, the space for civil society and parliamentary opposition is limited.
-Political opponents of the President are repeatedly abducted and imprisoned illegally.
+The international non-governmental organization Freedom House (External link) rates Rwanda as “not free”.
+In 2023, Human Rights Watch published a report (External link) that documents the repressive climate with numerous examples.

 The presidential and parliamentary elections of the last few years did not meet international democratic standards.
 The international community criticised, in particular, that opposition parties and candidates had not been admitted to the elections.